Legal instruments and agreements

 Icon with an arrow pointing to a sentence in a box which reads I agree

-When: When data is made available for use to specific others (other than your collaborators), criteria for this use should be clear.
-The user usually has to agree (‘I agree’) with the terms and consequently gains access.
+When: When data is made available under specific conditions, that are not (sufficiently) described in standard licenses (a “custom license”).
+The user usually has to agree with the terms of the user agreement and consequently gains access.

 Example: